The Agent Factory Thesis

 |---|---|---|---|

 Neither layer works alone.
-A factory without personal agents at the edge forces humans back into manual orchestration.
-Personal agents without an industrialized factory behind them are digital assistants with no workforce to command.
-The Two-Layer Model is what makes the Agent Factory thesis complete: manufacturing at the core, human sovereignty at the edge, and specs as the contract language between them.
+Personal agents without an industrialized workforce behind them are digital assistants with no one to command.
+An AI Workforce Layer without personal agents at the edge forces humans back into manual orchestration.
+The Two-Layer Model is what makes the Agent Factory thesis complete: an industrialized workforce at the core, human sovereignty at the edge, and specs as the contract language between them.

 Notes